-When it comes to service, remember that your authorized dealer knows your vehicle best, has the factory-trained technicians and genuine Mopar[®] parts, and is interested in your satisfaction.
+When it comes to service, remember that your authorized dealer knows your vehicle best, has factory-trained technicians and genuine MOPAR® parts, and cares about your satisfaction.

 ROLLOVER WARNING

 Utility vehicles have a significantly higher rollover rate than other types of vehicles.
 This vehicle has a higher ground clearance and a higher center of gravity than many passenger cars.
 It is capable of performing better in a wide variety of off-road applications.
 Driven in an unsafe manner, all vehicles can go out of control.
 Because of the higher center of gravity, if this vehicle is out of control it may roll over when some other vehicles may not.